CSAILVision/sceneparsing/README.md

     Final score = (Pixel-wise Accuracy + mean(Intersection over Union)) / 2

 ### Demo code
-In demoEvaluation.m, we have included our implementation of the standard evaluation metrics (pixel-wise accuracy and IoU) for the challenge.
+In demoEvaluation.m, we have included our implementation of the standard evaluation metrics (pixel-wise accuracy and IoU) for the benchmark.
 As mentioned before, we ignore pixels labeled with 0's.

 Please change the paths at the begining of the code accordingly to evalutate your own results.
 While running it correctly, you are expected to see output similar to: